Set Up Device for Development

 USB cable - This is the easiest and most common way.
 Just plug the USB cable into the device and then into the computer.

 WiFi - It is possible to connect an Android device to a computer without using a USB cable, over WiFi.
-This technique requires a bit more effort but could be useful when there is no USB cable or the device is to far away for a USB cable.
+This technique requires a bit more effort but could be useful when the device is too far from the computer to remain constantly plugged-in via cable.
 Connecting via WiFi will be covered in the next section.

 Connecting over WiFi